omarx11/chatin-v2/README.md

 - French
 - Turkish

-It is recommended to open this app web with Google Chrome 🌐 since other browsers do not support speech recognition.
+For optimal performance, it is recommended to access this web app using Google Chrome 🌐, as other browsers may not fully support speech recognition.

 > Note: Speech recognition is not supported on 📱 mobile devices.